Flight-Free-UK/flight_free_uk_website/source/posts_travel/destination-scotland.html.markdown

 *\*Calum's boat, the Sula Mhor, was wrecked in the February storms earlier this year.
 He's currently looking for a new one so keep an eye on his Facebook page, '[Calum's Seal & Dolphin Trips](https://www.facebook.com/Calums-Seal-Dolphin-Trips-199275906780596/)', or [website](https://calums-sealtrips.com/) for updates.*

-### **Claire Stocks, cycling in the Outer Hebrides**
+#### **Claire Stocks, cycling in the Outer Hebrides**

 There is nothing more exciting than starting a trip right from your front door – no taxi to the airport, no boarding queues, no traffic jams or motorway monotony.
 Instead, just you and the open road, and everything you need on your back, or your bike rack.

 Despite being 70 miles out to sea, the Outer Hebrides are accessible without a car and are arguably more enjoyable and certainly cheaper without one (you can get a foot passenger island [hopper ticket](https://www.calmac.co.uk/island-hopping) for as little as £25).
 We took the train from Manchester to Oban, the ‘Gateway to the Western Isles’ and our gateway to the Hebridean Way.
 It's a cycling route that takes you along a chain of up to ten islands (often several in one day), from Barra in the south to Lewis in the north; 300km along some of the most stunning, tranquil and enjoyable cycling in the UK, possibly Europe.
 Only the last two isles, Harris & Lewis, are hilly, so if you’re blessed with a tailwind (the prevailing wind is south to north), it’s a breeze to pedal.
 We did the trip over nine days in June and took our time, with plenty of stops for coffee and cake and to explore areas we liked further.

-> "There is nothing more exciting than starting a trip right from your front door – no taxi to the airport, no boarding queues, just you and the open road."
+> There is nothing more exciting than starting a trip right from your front door – no taxi to the airport, no boarding queues, just you and the open road.

 ![Picture shows a mountain-side road on the Isle of Skye.
 The terrain is green, rocky and marshy, and low fog is covering the peaks of the hills.
 There is a small body of water in the distance. ](/images/uploads/claire2.jpg "The glide down from the Quiraing to Staffin, on Skye")